• Skip to main content

 Rice is a meal planning staple.
 It’s quick, it’s easy, it’s inexpensive.
 What’s not to love?
 If you’re trying to lose weight, rice can actually make that much more difficult.
 Plus, rice gets a little boring.
 If you’re looking to spice up your meal planning and fast track your weight loss, you need to check out rice alternatives.

-If you are looking to try a different type of carbohydrate these buckwheat recipes are perfect, or just a different side dish to have with a your Mexican main, try one of these Mexican side dishes.
+If you are looking to try a different type of carbohydrate these buckwheat recipes are perfect, or just a different side dish to have with your Mexican main, try one of these Mexican side dishes.

 Here are 13 healthy alternatives for rice that are so versatile and delicious you won’t miss the real thing!